zvlfahmi/exambrowser/README.md

 ## "Feature"
 as of right now, this app doesn't have that much feature but here's a list of them:

-- "Kiosk" Mode (Pin)
+- "Kiosk" Mode (Pin) (added in v0.1b)
-- Sound when exiting (NOT WORKING PROPERLY)
+- Sound when exiting (added in v0.1b)
-- No Bluetooth
+- No Bluetooth (added in v0.1b)
-- Disable opening the app in Windowed mode
+- Disable opening the app in Windowed mode (added in v0.1b)